 Cross-Check Records: Use Basic Raw Data in PADNS to compare DNS record timestamps with the current date (2025-09-02) to spot outdated configurations.

-Track Infrastructure: In Infrastructure Variance, use raw data to monitor ASN or IP changes, such as a new IP in IP Diversity, to assess trustworthiness.
+Track Infrastructure: In Infrastructure Variance, use raw data to monitor ASN or IP changes, such as the addition of a new IP in IP Diversity, to assess trustworthiness.

-Analyze Web Content: In Web Search, review raw HTML or Header data to detect anomalies like unexpected Server responses.
+Analyze Web Content: In Web Search, review raw HTML or Header data to detect anomalies, such as unexpected Server responses.

 Identify Risks: In Dangling DNS, look for zero or missing records in Raw Data to flag takeover candidates.